What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 What if I am pursuing a degree at CGU and want to switch to a degree program within SCGH?

 Students may switch into a degree program at SCGH by completing the Certificate/Degree Program Change form available on the CGU registrar’s page.
+Students can add on the certificate program to a current degree at CGU.

 Does SCGH offer any courses online?